DanielKinsman/security-for-the-lazy/readme.md

 Some rare and nasty security bugs don't need any action on your part to compromise your computer - just being on the network is enough.
 The best way to avoid being affected by these vulnerabilities is to keep your software up to date.
 Upgrade your browser.
 Download those security patches for your operating system.
 Don't download unauthorised copies of commercial software (e.g. torrents of Photoshop or Windows 7), you can't trust the source and often you will miss out on any security updates.
 Use free software and operating systems like [Ubuntu](http://www.ubuntu.com/) instead.

 Ideally replace your router / modem's firmware with open source software like [OpenWrt](https://openwrt.org/), [DD-WRT](http://www.dd-wrt.com/site/index) or [Tomato](http://www.polarcloud.com/tomato).
 Failing that, upgrade the standard firmware by visiting the manufacturers website.
-That might be a bit more work than you'd expect from a "guide for the lazy".
-Unfortunately router / modem manufacturers have little incentive to fix their bugs and make updates easier for consumers to apply.
+That might be a bit more work than you'd expect from a "guide for the lazy", unfortunately router / modem manufacturers have little incentive to fix their bugs and make updates easier for consumers to apply.

 I don't recommend anti-virus software.
-It slows down your computer and won't protect you from the latest viruses anyway, because it takes them a little while to come up with a "vaccine" for them.
+It slows down your computer and won't protect you from the latest viruses anyway, because it takes them a little while to come up with a "vaccine".
 Anti-virus is the last line of defense, not the first.
 If you follow the rest of this guide, and avoid falling prey to con artists, you probably won't need it.

 Most mobile / tablet operating systems use automatic "over the air" security updates so you don't have to worry about it.
-Of course you still have to keep an eye out for dodgy malicious apps and not install them.
+Of course you still have to keep an eye out for dodgy malicious apps to avoid installing them.
 Take a peek at the permissions granted to those apps before you download them.
 There's no reason for "The Simpsons" soundboard app to have internet access and the ability to send text messages.

 Keep that shit private
 ======================